Update 6/10/19: This post still explains details around what constitutes a generic. But with the introduction of at least

 The timing is bad.
 On December 31, 2017, the marketing deal expires between Concerta maker Janssen and generic pharma Actavis—the deal that brought us brand Concerta at generic prices (in other words, an authorized generic; more on this below).

 Update 6/20/18: This spring, another company (Amneal) introduced a generic Concerta.
 The pace is dizzying.
-I will update info below as soon as I can (see this post: Authorized Generic Concerta Update: Yet Another (6/1/19)
+I will update info as much as I can in the link I provided above: Authorized Generic Concerta Update: Yet Another (6/1/19)

 My first thought was, “Here we go again.”
 In 2014, ADHD Roller Coaster readers and others petitioned the FDA to downgrade the last round of generics for Concerta.
 We succeeded (see Victory!
 Concerta Generics Downgraded!).
 As a result, these inferior generics could no longer be substituted for brand.